 Source: Marketing Land

 When talking about the broad assistant usage, in general, and not the smart speakers themselves, around 64% of people use them to check what the weather will be like.
+In some extreme cases, this can even save lives, as notifications about incoming extreme weather can help people prepare better.

 12. Less than 50% of users use the device to set alarms and reminders